 Anne taught children aged 5 to 16 years in London and locally from 1983. until 2009.
-She was a Registered Childminder for five years and her Early Years Professional Status placement was in a Day Nursery's baby and toddler rooms.
-Her voluntary roles have included assisting with 5-9 year olds at Hanham Cricket Club and leading Sunday groups at The Mustard Tree Church (Y3 children for a year and Y7-11 children for five years).
+She was a Registered Childminder for five years, for children aged 3 months to 5 years and her EYPS placement was in a Day Nursery's baby and toddler rooms.
+She was also a voluntary assistant for a couple of years with the 5-9 year olds at Hanham Cricket Club

+She is a member of the Mustard Tree Church, where she led Sunday groups of Y3 - for a year - and Y7-11 children for five years.